Go to home page - New Zealand History online

 This cartoon from Truth illustrates the concern among some parishioners about churches being used to hang prohibition placards on.

-Cartoon showing the contrasting reception of the Church and business to visiting United States temperance advocate 'Pussyfoot' Johnson in 1922
+Cartoon showing the contrasting reception by church and business leaders to visiting United States temperance advocate 'Pussyfoot' Johnson in 1922

 William Eugene 'Pussyfoot' Johnson, American Prohibition advocate and law enforcement officer, 1920.